 Pursuant to the Merger Agreement, the Legacy Warehouse unitholders are entitled to receive an aggregate of up to 20.0 million New Symbotic Holdings Common Units and an equal number of shares of the Company's Class V-1 Common Stock ("Earnout Shares").
 The Earnout Shares are issued if the Class A Common Stock volume weighted average price of shares is greater than or equal to \$12.00 ("Triggering Event I"), \$14.00 ("Triggering Event II"), and \$16.00 ("Triggering Event III") per share for a certain period of time.
-A total of 6,666,667 Earnout Shares are issued upon Triggering Event II, 6,666,667 Earnout Shares are issued upon Triggering Event III.
-As of September 24.

-2022, all three triggering events were achieved, which resulted in a one-time issuance of 20.0 million of New Symbotic Common Units and an equal number of shares of the Company's Class V-1 Common Stock to certain existing stockholders of Symbotic Inc.
+A total of 6,666,667 Earnout Shares are issued upon Triggering Event I, 6,666,667 Earnout Shares are issued upon Triggering Event II, and 6,666,666 Earnout Shares are issued upon Triggering Event III.
+As of September 24, 2022, all three triggering events were achieved, which resulted in a one-time issuance of 20.0 million of New Symbotic Common Units and an equal number of shares of the Company's Class V-1 Common Stock to certain existing stockholders of Symbotic Inc.